PRodriguez19/MMG3320-5320/docs/assignments/week4_assignment.md

 + Today's date
 + Homework Assignment #4

 ## Instructions: Submit two screenshots.
-One of your final script (output from #14 above).
-The second screenshot will be of your terminal screen after opening `badreads.count.summary` with Nano.
+One of your final script (output from #14).
+The second screenshot will be of your terminal screen after opening `badreads.count.summary`.

 1. Create a directory called `badreads` in `unit1_unix`